dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

     // toppings is only null while loading List<Topping> toppings = null!;

-    // A new Pizza is constructed by ShowConfigurePizzaDialog before the component is shown.
     [Parameter, EditorRequired] public Pizza Pizza { get; set; } = default!;

     protected async override Task OnInitializedAsync()